-- 1. Pin 1 visual index feature may vary, but must be located with the hatched area. - 2. § Significant Characteristic. - 3.
+- 1. Pin 1 visual index feature may vary, but must be located within the hatched area. - 2. § Significant Characteristic - 3.
 Dimensions D and E1 do not include mold flash or protrusions.
-Mold flash or protrusions shall not exceed .010" per side. - 4.
-Dimensioning and tolerancing per ASME Y14.5M.
+Mold flash or protrusions shall not exceed 0.15mm per side. - 4.
+Dimensioning and tolerancing per ASME Y14.5M